Enrichetta Chiaraviglio-Giolitti: Educational reform

 Chiaraviglio-Giolitti was particularly keen on education for disadvantaged children.
 She was an ardent supporter of the Italian educator Maria Montessori.
 To assist Montessori in opening the Casa dei Bambini (Children's House) in 1907, she and other socially engaged and well-connected women promoted the advantages of Montessori's methods.
 They persuaded Queen Margherita to become a patron of the school.
 A wave of anti-Montessori critics emerged after the 1911 conference held to discuss which method of instruction should apply to kindergartens in Italy.
 The three methods most-widely utilized at that time were designed by the Agazzi sisters, Italian pedagogs; Friedrich Fröbel, German inventor of the kindergarten system; and Montessori.
 Both the Agazzi sisters and Froebel advocated learning through guided play, meaning that to meet specific learning objectives, adults directed the activities in which children engaged.
-Montessori argued that children should be allowed to learn through their normal daily activities, which would lead them to learn reading and writing out of curiosity.
+Montessori argued that children should learn through their normal daily activities, which would lead them to learn reading and writing out of curiosity.
 At issue was whether or not the nation should endorse early education that introduced reading and writing. in a 1912 interview with La Voce delle Maestre d'Asilo (The Voice of Kindergarten Teachers), Chiaraviglio-Giolitti supported Montessori.
 Luigi Credaro, the Minister of Education, announced that spring that Italian kindergartens would follow Froebelian methods.

 In 1910, Chiaraviglio-Giolitti was appointed as the temporary superintendent of the Scuola professionale femminile «Margherita di Savoia» (Margherita di Savoia Vocational School for Girls), when the director resigned.
 She founded the Istituto di San Gregorio al Celio (Institute of San Gregorio al Celio) that same year, which provided educational opportunities for mothers and children, as well as a nurse's training curricula.
 The school opened in 1911 with the help of politician Teobaldo Calissano and others.
 As women at the time were usually not educated beyond secondary school, the curricula was designed to teach mothers how to care for their children and train school teachers to become in-home health visitors and assist school doctors as health inspectors.
 In 1912, she was elected vice president of the Associazione pro bambini malarici (Association for Malarial Children).
 The association was involved in national studies to improve the health of children through laboratory research, upgrading of facilities, and training for caregivers in the drive to limit infections of malaria and provide treatment.